YorauKen/CAPSTONE/README.md

 The project focuses on creating an AI-based application that helps users design and discover Indian ethnic wear.
 By describing the outfit using a prompt (e.g., "Golden Sherwani with zari embroidery for Wedding"), the application generates a visual representation of the described outfit and recommends similar products available online.

 ## Features
-* Text-to-Image Generation: Generate images of Indian ethnic wear based on detailed text descriptions.
+* Text-to-Image Generation: Generate images of Indian ethnic wear dresses based on detailed text descriptions.
-* Product Recommendation: Fetch and display similar products that closely match the generated outfit.
+* Product Recommendation: Fetch and display similar products/outfits that closely match the generated outfit.
 * Customization: Users can tailor the description to generate specific designs, colors, and fabrics.

 ## Open Source Models Used